 A classic is leaving a trail of huge floury boot-prints (you can download a free stencil to help).
 You can also add some morning mystery by hiding a sleigh bell and half-munched carrot in the garden to be 'discovered'.
 And as Father Christmas probably wanted to put his feet up for five minutes, leave something heavy on the sofa overnight to make a dent "where he plonked his big bottom".

 - Give back with a 'reverse Advent calendar'.
 Why not help restock food banks by making a 'reverse Advent calendar'?
 The idea is that instead of opening a door, each day your child helps you put food aside in a box to be given away to those in need.
 (Even if you've missed a few days of Advent, you could start this any time.)
-Once finished, take your donations along to a foodbank.
+Once finished, take your donations along to a food bank.

 Call your local one to check which goods are most needed.
-The Trussell Trust is one of the biggest foodbank charities in the UK, running two-thirds of foodbanks – check if it operates near you.
-See the #FoodBankAdvent campaign for more info.
+The Trussell Trust is one of the biggest food bank charities in the UK, running two-thirds of food banks – check if it operates near you.

 - Spot Santa's sleigh whizz through the stars – thanks to Nasa.
-To younger eyes, Nasa's International Space Station can look a lot like Father Christmas as it streaks across the night sky.
+To younger eyes, Nasa's International Space Station can look a lot like Father Christmas as it streaks across the night sky (clouds permitting).
 See when it's likely to be passing overhead – the schedule for Christmas should appear around the second week of December.

 There's also a nifty free site for your little ones to watch Santa's progress on Christmas Eve.
 Log on to NoradSanta.org.

 You can pick up elves cheaply at pound shops or on eBay, and Pinterest is awash with ideas for different scenarios.
 Don't spend money to create scenes – just google for ideas on how to use what you already have at home.
 A big warning: the downside is you'll be leaping out of bed at midnight remembering that you haven't hidden it yet.

 - Bust boredom by making your own Christmas decs and cookies.
 There's no need to spend a fortune on transforming your place into a John Lewis ad.